Caffeine - Why we should eliminate it - in Fibromyalgia and Chronic Fatigue

 The blood vessels to the brain constrict, so we get less oxygen and blood to the brain, slowing our mental ability.

-This decrease in oxygen and nutrients in the brain only exacerbates the already decreased blood supply to the brain that can cause Fibromyalgia and Chronic Fatigue.
+This decrease in oxygen and nutrients in the brain only exacerbates the already decreased blood supply to the back of the brain that can cause Fibromyalgia and Chronic Fatigue.

 Give up Coffee???